-Working to ensure children, young people and adults at risk are safeguarded from abuse of any kind.
-We strive to support the welfare of everyone around us and work with each other to promote safe practices to help keep themselves safe and be aware of those around them.
+• Working to ensure children, young people and adults at risk are safeguarded from abuse of any kind.
+We strive to support the welfare of everyone around us and work with each other to promote safe practices to help our learners, staff, and other stakeholders keep themselves safe and exercise due care for those around them.